 - Paraphimosis, or the inability to return the foreskin to its initial location

 Of course, any surgery has risks associated with it, and circumcision is no exception.
-As with every medical procedure, it’s always best to consult with a professional plastic surgeon well-versed in the type of work you want done.
+As with every medical procedure, it’s always best to consult with a professional plastic surgeon who specializes in the type of surgery you are willing to undergo.